-- i.
-FTTB for residential applications in MDU. - ii.
-FTTB for business applications. - iii.
-A mix of these applications in MDU/MTU.
+1. FTTB for residential applications in MDU.

+2. FTTB for business applications.

+3. A mix of these applications in MDU/MTU.

 The main difference for the afore-mentioned scenarios is based on the user access to ONU.
-The users in Scenario #1 shall mainly access the ONU through use of in-building copper runs, through VDSL2 as per ITU-T Rec.
-G.993.2 based NTs.
+The users in Scenario #1 shall mainly access the ONU through use of in-building copper runs, through ADSL2+/VDSL2/G.fast.
 Whereas in Scenario #2, users might prefer to avail direct fibre access to ONU over Ethernet interface.
 To support such flexible options, the ONU shall provide options for direct Ethernet access as well as DSL based access.
 The ATM encapsulation, if any, shall be terminated right at the ONU.

 In FTTC and FTTCab architectures, fibre penetration takes place up to the curb (200-400m) or cabinet (1000-2000m) from user locations.
 These architectures are suitable for densely populated residential areas comprising of mainly individual households.
-The access to the users shall be provided mainly through VDSL2 as the NT device over copper pairs.
-There shall be provision for POTS and VDSL2 interfaces towards users at ONUs.
+The access to the users shall be provided mainly through ADSL2+/VDSL2/G.fast as the NT device over copper pairs.
+There shall be provision for POTS and ADSL2+/VDSL2/G.fast interfaces towards users at ONUs.

 Note: The VDSL2 specifications shall be as per ITU-T Rec.
 G.993.2.
+The G.fast specifications shall be as per ITU-T Rec.
+G.9700 & 9701.